EVMS Psychiatry Undergraduate Medical Education courses

 The course is designed to provide the student with a broad overview of human development from birth to death.
 A firm acquisition of the principles of normative development throughout the lifespan is seen as an essential framework within which subsequent clinical contacts can be conceptualized and understood.
 The life cycle will be examined longitudinally along specific developmental themes as well as cross-sectionally by developmental periods.

-Course Directors: Kathrin Hartman, Ph.D. and Maria Urbano, M.D.
+Course Directors: Kathrin Hartman, Ph.D. and Sharmini Santher, M.D.

 Second Year: Psychopathology (required; second semester)

-The course designed to provide the student with a general overview of psychopathology.
-Material presented, in conjunction with information learned in Human Development, should prepare the student for the clinical demands of the third and fourth years of study.
+The course is designed to provide the student with a general overview of psychopathology.
+Material presented, in conjunction with information learned in Human Development (Behavioral Sciences I), should prepare the student for the clinical demands of the third and fourth years of study.
 Topics have been selected to equip the students with a better understanding of functional and dysfunctional human behavior, the role of society, family environment, biology, and genetics in the development of psychopathology, and the need to treat all patients as a "person" first and foremost.
+Students also gain knowledge of the following treatment modalities: psychotropic medications, psychotherapy, and brain stimulation therapies.

 Students receive clerkship training at one of the teaching sites of the Department of Psychiatry and Behavioral Sciences: Sentara Norfolk General Hospital's Psychiatric Inpatient Unit, Sentara Norfolk General Hospital Psychiatric Consultation Service, Eastern State Hospital, Hampton VA Medical Center, Portsmouth Naval Hospital, and Portsmouth Naval Hospital Consultation Service.